victor-estrade/learning_to_pivot/Readme.md

 To run an experiment from root dir :

 - `python -m run.classifier` runs a neural network classifier without adversarial training
-- `python -m run.pivot` runs the same neural net with adversarial training
+- `python -m run.pivot` runs the same neural net with adversarial training againts a mean squared error regressor
+- `python -m run.pivot_mdn` runs the same neural net with adversarial training againts a 5 gaussian mixture density network regressor
-- `python -m run.gradient_boost` runs sklearn's GradientBoostingClassifier
+- `python -m run.gradient_boost` runs sklearn's GradientBoostingClassifier (easy to use and to train)

-Results are saved in the `output` directory
+Results are saved in the `output` directory which is automatically created.

 ## Extract pivot code